Tag: confess

 Isaiah 43:1–4, 1 Peter 1:13–23

 Peter reminds us what is fully responsive and reciprocating relationship with God is.
 Sober-minded.
-Some immediately attached alcohol to this.
+Some immediately attached to this.
 It really is about being firmly rooted in Christ, and not inclined to bounce around.
-Peter explains it as in God’s complete and utter .
+Peter explains it as hope in God’s complete and utter grace.

-God doesn’t just call us by name.
-God calls us into a life of holiness.
+God doesn’t just us by name.
+God calls us into a of .
 The 5 below are a modified version of John Wesley’s questions for .
 They are good for self- and are best in a small trusted group of the same gender.

 1. How is it with your soul?